 Overview of Red Hat OpenStack Platform

-Red Hat OpenStack Platform provides the foundation to build a private or public Infrastructure-as-a-Service (IaaS) cloud on top of Red Hat Enterprise Linux.
-It offers a massively scalable, fault-tolerant platform for the development of cloud-enabled workloads.
+Red Hat OpenStack Platform (RHOSP) provides the foundation to build a private or public Infrastructure-as-a-Service (IaaS) cloud on top of Red Hat Enterprise Linux.
+It offers a scalable, fault-tolerant platform for the development of cloud-enabled workloads.

 Chapter 1.
 Understanding Red Hat OpenStack Platform

-Red Hat OpenStack Platform delivers an integrated foundation to create, deploy, and scale a secure and reliable public or private OpenStack cloud.
+Red Hat OpenStack Platform (RHOSP) delivers an integrated foundation to create, deploy, and scale a secure and reliable public or private OpenStack cloud.

 - Fully distributed object storage